-As of December 31, 2020, the property, plant and equipment of the company have been provided as collateral for convertible bonds.
+As of December 31, 2022, the property, plant and equipment of the company have been provided as collateral.
 Please refer to note 8 for details.

 As of December 31, 2021, the Company did not provide any property, plant and equipment as collaterals for its loans.